 A: Yes!
 So long as you have secured the proper permissions and releases, you will be able to present VIRTUALLY as you would normally present at a conference.

 Q: When I pre-record my session, may I invite others to serve as an audience, ask questions and offer reactions, such as laughter and acclimation?

 A: Yes!
 We strongly encourage you to invite your colleagues to provide an audience.
 And, NO, they do not need to pay or register in order to join your recording session.
 And YES, it is completely fine to provide your audience with prepared questions in advance.
-It’s as easy as that!
-Please stay tuned for scheduling details coming soon.

 Q: Can I still submit a paper or poster presentation for late-breaking research (including COVID-19 research) to the 2020 Conference?